 During the latter half of the 1990s, Joyce returned to her long-term study of elephants believing that she could best influence their future by sharing her knowledge and enthusiasm.
 Since 2000, she has continued her elephant communication work with Norwegian husband and colleague, Petter Granli, and together they founded ElephantVoices (initially Savanna Elephant Vocalization Project) in 2002.
 Petter's creativity, technical skills and his background in marketing and communication influenced their decision to share the voices of elephants via the internet in the belief that better understanding could help change public perception and improve the survival prospects for elephants.
 ElephantVoices' first website was launched in 2002.
 In September 2008, ElephantVoices was registered as a non-profit charitable organisation in California

-A second generation ElephantVoices' website launched in 2009, with its associated databases of elephant sounds and gestures, was the fruit of an idea planted almost a decade before and the result of many years of work in association with numerous dedicated colleagues and friends.
+A second generation ElephantVoices' website launched in 2009, with its associated databases of elephant sounds and gestures, was the fruit of an idea planted almost a decade before and the result of many years of work in association with numerous dedicated colleagues and friends mentioned on our Collaborators page.

 ElephantVoices has since its inception been working worldwide with issues, policies and cases related to elephant welfare, and initiated in 2008 The Elephant Charter.
 In late 2011, they launched Sanctuary for Elephants - Overall Principles.

-Moving on to the world renown Maasai Mara - a key ecosystem with a vital elephant population
+Moving on to the world renown Maasai Mara, Kenya, a key ecosystem with a vital elephant population, and amazing Gorongosa National Park, Mozambique

 In 2010, Joyce and Petter initiated a new conservation project in the Maasai Mara ecosystem, Kenya.
 Known as Elephant Partners, the project is based on citizen science and web technology.
 The following year they began a study of the elephants in Gorongosa National Park, Mozambique.
 Both projects are on-going.